pojntfx/networked-linux-memsync/docs/main.md

 ### User Space and Kernel Space

 The kernel represents the core of an operating system.
 It directly interacts with hardware, manages system resources such as CPU time, memory and others, and enforces security policies.
-In addition to this, it is also responsible for progress scheduling, memory management, drivers and many more resposibilities depending on the implementation.
+In addition to this, it is also responsible for progress scheduling, memory management, drivers and many more responsibilities depending on the implementation.
 Kernel space refers to the memory region that this system is stored and executed in[@maurer2008professional].

 User space on the other hand is the portion of system memory where user applications execute.
 Applications can't directly access hardware or kernel memory; instead they use APIs to access them[@tanenbaum2006operating].
 This API is provided in the form of syscalls, which serve as a bridge between user and kernel space.
 Well-known syscalls are `open()`, `read()`, `write()`, `close()` and `ioctl()`.
 While most syscalls have a specific purpose, `ioctl` serves as a more generic, universal one based on file descriptors and a data struct.
 Using it, it is possible to implement device-specific actions that can't be expressed with regular system calls.
 Despite their utility, they can be an implementation hurdle for language development due to their use of numerical constants and other typing issues[@devault2022hareioctl].